Four Thieves Vinegar Collective

 The Four Thieves Vinegar Collective is an anarchist biohacking group founded in 2015 by Michael Laufer.
-They have published instructions for the "EpiPencil", an epinephrine autoinjector, and the "Apothecary MicroLab", a do-it-yourself (DIY) device intended to make a variety of medications, most notably pyrimethamine (Daraprim).
+They have published instructions for the "EpiPencil", an epinephrine autoinjector, and the "MicroLab", a do-it-yourself (DIY) device intended to make a variety of medications as well as perform other chemistry.
 The medical community has criticized them for causing potential harm to patients with the DIY instructions, but Laufer claims to defend people's right to attempt their medical treatment.